eternoendless/blog/src/content/post/why-you-should-be-commenting-your-code.md

 The most obvious reason to describe your component is to help developers understand what its purpose is (and optionally, how to use it), without having to resort to guesswork or code reverse-engineering.

-This is helpful for developers working with your component, but I also find it extremely useful to remove cognitive friction when performing code review: having understood the author's intent, the reviewer can focus on analyzing the implementation, instead of wasting time trying figure out what the author was going for.
+This is helpful for developers working with your component, but I also find it extremely useful to remove cognitive friction when performing code review: having understood the author's intent, the reviewer can focus on analyzing the implementation, instead of wasting time trying to figure out what the author was going for.

 In general, a good description should be limited to stating the class's purpose or "responsibility".
 Keep it short: one or two lines should be more than enough.
 If you want to provide usage instructions, you can do it below the description, but never _instead_ of it.
 A well-designed component should be usable in black-box mode, without ever requiring any knowledge about how it works internally.
 A good description should never dwell into the details of its implementation.
 You can always add that information inside the class' body, if needed.